-Pursue continual improvement in the health and safety performance with the ultimate goal of zero harm.
+ICMM company members commit to pursue continual improvement in the health and safety performance with the ultimate goal of zero harm.

 About ICMM's Mining Principles

 ICMM’s Mining Principles strengthen social and environmental requirements, on issues such as labour rights, resettlement, gender, access to grievance mechanisms, mine closure, pollution and waste.
-Watch our film to learn more.

 As momentum behind the UN Sustainable Development Goals (SDGs) continues to grow, there is mounting pressure on the private sector to support the delivery of a wide variety of development objectives.
 ICMM’s Mining Principles can support the mining and metals industry in addressing climate change, ending poverty and tackling rising inequalities.